jgoerzen/vintage-computing/README.md

 dist](https://www.ldx.ca/notes/tops-20-notes.html).
 The latter even has EMACS and TECO installed; see the link for details.

 The basic image uses SIMH; the panda one uses klt20.
+Note: klt20 is only provided in an ia32 executable, and will not run on Raspberry Pi.

 You may find these links helpful: